 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this.

-The Principal and Designated Safeguarding Teacher are the leaders for referrals relating to extremism and radicalisation.
+The Headteacher and Designated Safeguarding Teacher are the leaders for referrals relating to extremism and radicalisation.
 In the unlikely event that neither are not available, all staff know the channels by which to make referrals.

 Staff will be fully briefed about what to do if they are concerned about the possibility of radicalisation relating to a student, or if they need to discuss specific student s whom they consider to be vulnerable to radicalisation or extremist views.